AWS VPC design

 A VPN can also be combined with bastion instances to provide additional defence in depth, if appropriate or required for your use case.

 A gateway VPC endpoint can be used to route traffic directly to regional AWS services.
 Gateway VPC endpoints can also be used to control access to services, for example restricting which S3 buckets your VPC resources are allowed to access.

 The AWS VPC Quick Start creates and configures a gateway VPC endpoint for AWS S3.
-The private subnet route tables are configured forward the endpoint’s IP-prefix list to the endpoint, instead of the NAT gateway.
+The private subnet route tables are configured forward the endpoint's IP-prefix list to the endpoint, instead of the NAT gateway.
 In-region S3 access from the private subnets will routed directly over the VPC endpoint, and bypass the NAT gateway.
 By default, the VPC endpoint has a permissive “Full Access” policy.
-Should you wish to customise this, or the security group that the endpoint belongs to, create a fork of the CloudFormation template.
+Should you wish to customize this, or the security group that the endpoint belongs to, create a fork of the CloudFormation template.